Image: Poe Dameron and Finn from The Rise of Skywalker

 In the Garden of Eden, God saw that it was not good for man to be alone and so created him a helpmate.
 Satan’s immediate response was to come between Adam and Eve and to tell them they could be gods, omnipotent and without the need of anyone’s help.
 But one can only feel godlike by separating oneself from those who are not, leaving them abandoned and isolated in their own way; as always, the devil makes godlike separation an attractive proposition, but the reality is a spiral into self-centred isolation and lonely despair.

-Men, in particular, can fall for this 'godlike ideal' to a greater or lesser extent: the notion of the independent, self-sufficient and invincible man, with his demanding job, devoted wife and secluded homestead is very attractive.
-But it always surprises people when the more extreme of these types kill their wife and kids and then shoot themselves in an act of despair when their lives go horribly wrong, often through debt or divorce.
+Men, in particular, can fall for this 'godlike ideal'.
+At one end of the scale, there is the independent, self-sufficient, invincible alpha male, with his high-flying job, trophy wife and expensive, secluded homestead.
+But it always surprises people when the more extreme of these types turn on their wife and kids and then shoot themselves in an act of despair when their lives go horribly wrong, often through debt or divorce.
 They can’t handle the isolation, sudden vulnerability and loss of control - and helplessness quickly becomes hopelessness.

-Subconsciously, I believe, men know that fraternity will make humbling demands of them.
+Subconsciously, I believe, the real reason is that men know that fraternity will make humbling demands of them.
 It will challenge them to do the things they should be doing as men, but don’t because there is no one holding them accountable.
 Isolation makes us inert, inertia makes us susceptible to temptation and sin, and sin further isolates us from our brethren and from God.
 Ask any man addicted to pornography and he’ll tell you it becomes a lonely and shameful hell.
-But surrounded by the deceptive comforts that money and technology bring, we kid ourselves that life is good and that we have all we need to keep loneliness at bay.
+But, surrounded by the deceptive comforts that money and technology bring, we kid ourselves that life is good and that we have all we need to keep loneliness at bay.

 So what’s to be done?
 You can’t force anyone out of their isolation, but sometimes it takes a devastating or rock-bottom situation to do it for them.
 A man has to see how awful it is to be alone before he chooses to either end his life or to find it again in the company of others.